About

 Christened in May 2022,

-The History & Culture Center of Williamson County, TN is a destination for revealing our past and reveling in the present.
+The Moore-Morris History & Culture Center of Williamson County, TN is a destination for revealing our past and reveling in the present.
+It exists to educate and inspire, and at its core, it’s about our mission to preserve and share the rich, diverse history of Williamson County while connecting it to the stories shaping our community today.

-The Center is the fourth and newest division of the nonprofit Heritage Foundation of Williamson County, TN, alongside The Franklin Theatre, Downtown Franklin Association, and Franklin Grove Estate & Gardens.
+The Center is the fourth and newest division of the nonprofit Heritage Foundation of Williamson County, TN, joining The Franklin Theatre, Downtown Franklin Association, and Franklin Grove Estate & Gardens.

 To steward, interpret, and exhibit artifacts and immersive narratives related to the social, economic, and cultural history of Williamson County and its regional and national influence.